The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 two_cdf_plots(cdf_model, cdf_adult_weights, xlabel="Adult weight (kilograms)")

-The normal distribution is not a terrible model for the data, and might be good enough for some purposes – but let’s see if we can do better.
+The normal distribution might be good enough model for this data, for some purposes – but let’s see if we can do better.

 Here’s the distribution of the log-transformed weights and a normal model with the same mean and standard deviation.